 Penalty: $5 000.

-[Regulation 11 amended in Gazette 11 Dec 1998 p.
+[Regulation 11 amended: Gazette 11 Dec 1998 p.
 6612.]

 12. Hatch or manhole on underground fuel tank not to be opened

 The occupier of any premises on which there is an underground fuel tank must ensure that no hatch, manhole or other cover or opening on the underground fuel tank is opened except —